 The special immigrant religious worker category is one of several employment-based fourth-preference (EB-4) visa classifications.
 See additional information about other EB-4 classifications.

 There is a statutory numerical limit (or “cap”) of 5,000 workers who may be issued a special immigrant non-minister religious worker visa during each fiscal year.
 There is no cap for special immigrant religious workers entering the U.S. solely for the purpose of carrying on the vocation of a minister.

 Sunset Date for Non-Minister Religious Workers

-Dec.
-10, 2016, President Obama signed Public Law 114-254 extending the EB-4 non-minister special immigrant religious worker program.
-The new date on which this program will end is April 28, 2017.
+On March 23, 2018, Public Law 115-141 became law, extending the EB-4 non-minister special immigrant religious worker program through Sept.
+30, 2018.
 The law allows these workers to immigrate or adjust to permanent resident by that date.
 Non-minister special immigrant religious workers include those within a religious vocation or occupation engaged in either a professional or non-professional capacity.